flkt-crnpio/numpy-exercises/README.md

 # python
 Python is a widely used general-purpose, high-level programming language that allows Object-Oriented and Procedural paradigms.

-Python for its scope doesn’t depend on the braces ( { } ), instead it uses indentation for its scope.
+## About

-### requirements
+This project is about learning python basics with exercises.

-`pip install -r requirements.txt`
+Download this project and run this line inside the folder on your terminal for install the required modules `pip install -r requirements.txt` then type `python3 name_of_the_file_you_want_to_run.py` and enter to run some exercise.

 ### basics